containers/conmon/docs/conmon.8.md

 Print debug logs based on the log level.

 **--log-size-max**
-Maximum size of the log file.
+Maximum size of the log file (in bytes).

 **--log-tag**
 Additional tag to use for logging.